azachar/language-wp/README.md

-# language-scilab package
+# language-wp package

-This package adds the support of Scilab language in Atom, with syntax highlighting.
+This package adds the support of WordPress Visual Composer language in Atom, with syntax highlighting.